About

 Artist Statement

-Stemming from a deep dissatisfaction with the conditions of the current world around me and events i’ve experienced, my work centres around the exploration and physical manifestation of the alternate reality I escape to in my mind.
-The nature of this reality closely resembles the thoughts and beliefs I held in my childhood before I had become wise to all of the horrors that exist in this world and what my presumed role here would be.
+Stemming from a deep dissatisfaction with the conditions of the current world around me and events i’ve experienced, my work centres around the exploration and physical manifestation of the alternate reality I escape to within my mind.
+The nature of this reality is closely aligned to the thoughts and beliefs I held in my childhood before I had been woken up to all of the horrors that exist in this world and what my presumed role here would be.

-Each piece I make is a collage of visual and tactile callbacks to my childhood that surround me with the immense comfort I felt as a child, encompassed by the colours, textures, media, and motifs of that time.
-I experience just as much satisfaction, comfort, and fulfillment through the making and decorating stages of my process as I do from the end result.
-Each piece I create is an extension of myself; by incorporating play and curiosity in my process I am drawn more and more connected to it, intuitively adding elements at all stages of making, pre and post-firing, I allow myself to exercise complete control over the aesthetic journey and final outcome of the work, only stopping once satisfied.
-By extending the act of decorating I give myself the time and opportunity to trust my judgement and work instinctively, creating a ritual of my own, selecting what feels right vs wrong in those moments.
-The careful intention expressed during this stage allows me to merge these two worlds and create work for myself, by myself, inspired by the freedom and safety I felt during my childhood.
+Each piece I make is a collage of visual and tactile ties to my childhood that surround me with the immense comfort I felt at this time, influenced by the colours, textures, motifs, and media I engaged with during this period.
+I attain just as much satisfaction, comfort, and fulfillment through the making and decorating stages of my process as I do from the end results.
+Each piece I create is an extension of myself; by incorporating play and curiosity into my process I am drawn more and more connected to it, intuitively adding elements at all stages of making, pre and post-firing, I allow myself to exercise complete control over the aesthetic journey and final outcome of the work, only stopping once satisfied.
+By extending the act of decorating I give myself the time and opportunity to trust my judgement and work instinctively, creating a ritual of my own, selecting what feels right vs wrong in those moments, learning more about myself through each finished work.
+The careful intention expressed during this stage allows me to merge these two worlds and create work for myself, by myself, inspired by the freedom and safety I felt during my childhood and crave to be able to feel again as an adult.

 Bio

 Jolie Neeve is an emerging ceramic artist based in Brantford, Ontario.
-She is currently completing her third year in the Bachelors of Craft and Design program at Sheridan College.
+She is currently completing her fourth year in the Bachelors of Craft and Design program at Sheridan College.
 Jolie works primarily in low-fire maiolica, her work focuses mainly on highly decorated, hand painted functional ware as well as abstract and figurative sculpture.
-These surfaces are painted with shapes, symbols, and narrative scenes that explore the alternate reality that she has created in her mind.
-This timeline acts as a safe haven for her to escape to when the intolerable realities of her real life become too much to bear and she must dissociate.
-Her work is littered with callbacks to her childhood with layers of colours, textures, and motifs that serve as visual and tactile reminders of this time, as a way of seeking the safety, security, and comfort she felt as a child.
+Her surfaces are painted with shapes, symbols, and narrative scenes that explore the alternate reality that she has created in her mind.
+This hypothetical universe acts as a safe haven for her to escape to when the intolerable realities of her real life become too much to bear and she must dissociate.
+Her work is littered with callbacks to her childhood, expressed through layers of colours, textures, and motifs that serve as visual and tactile reminders of this time, as a way of seeking the safety, security, and comfort she felt as a child.